Emmy-github-webdev/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-01-PODs-with-kubectl/README.md

 ## Step-01: PODs Introduction
 - What is a POD ?
+_A pod is the smallest execution unit in Kubernetes, consisting of one or more containers._
 - What is a Multi-Container POD?
+_A multi-container pod is a pod in kubernetes that can run multiple containers together as a single unit._

 ## Step-02: PODs Demo
 ### Get Worker Nodes Status